 NCCI's Quarterly Economics Briefing examines the current state of the economy and implications for workers compensation insurance.
-This edition also focuses on manufacturing.
-The report includes a survey of state manufacturing presence and also discusses how the rise of automation and supply chain decentralization has contributed to long-term trends in manufacturing output, employment, and productivity.
+This edition also focuses on automation.
+It provides a historical context for automation and explains why automation in the future has the potential to change labor markets more dramatically than in the past.

 Among the findings:

-Key takeaways from our review of economic trends in manufacturing:
+Key takeaways of our review of automation include:

 - During the 20th century, automation largely impacted routine tasks, contributing to significant shifts in agriculture and manufacturing employment.

 - With recent advances in artificial intelligence and robotics, automation is expanding to nonroutine tasks and impacting all economic sectors.
 This expansion has the potential to transform the nature of future jobs and the structure of the labor force.

 - Two recent studies by McKinsey and Oxford University reached generally similar conclusions as to which types of jobs are most likely to be automated, such as service, manufacturing, transportation, and sales, and which are least likely to be automated, such as education, management, and healthcare.
 Both found that about half of jobs or tasks in the overall US economy can be automated using current technology.

 - How quickly automation will actually be adopted is highly uncertain and will be subject to economic, regulatory, and societal influences.

 - A follow-up piece will present scenarios for the potential impact of automation on the US labor market, addressing what might happen to workers in economic sectors impacted by automation, and how the distribution of employment across economic sectors may change as a result of automation.